FuchsiaOS/FuchsiaOS-docs-zh_CN/development/components/component_id_index.md

 ### Add an entry to the index

 The first step is to determine the component instance's moniker, which is its URL and realm path.
-You can find the the realm path of a component on a particular product's eng build by checking `ffx component list` and collecting "(realm)" labels under appmgr leading up to the component.
+You can find the realm path of a component on a particular product's eng build by checking `ffx component list` and collecting "(realm)" labels under appmgr leading up to the component.